SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Generics.md

 Because most types in Swift conform to these protocols, writing them almost everywhere would be repetitive.
-Instead, by marking only the exceptions, your call out the places that omit a common constraint.
+Instead, by marking only the exceptions, you call out the places that omit a common constraint.
 To suppress an implicit constraint, write the protocol name with a tilde (`~`) in front of it.
 You can read `~Copyable` as "maybe copyable" ---